trekhleb/nano-neuron/README.md

 The following machine learning concepts were skipped and simplified for simplicity of explanation.

-**Train/test sets splitting**
+**Training/testing data-set splitting**

 Normally you have one big set of data.
-Depending on the number of examples in that set you may want to split it in proportion of 70/30 for train/test sets.
+Depending on the number of examples in that set, you may want to split it in proportion of 70/30 for train/test sets.
 The data in the set should be randomly shuffled before the split.
-If the number of examples is big (i.e. millions) then the split might happened in proportions that are closer to 90/10 or 95/5 for train/test data-sets.
+If the number of examples is big (i.e. millions) then the split might happen in proportions that are closer to 90/10 or 95/5 for train/test data-sets.

 **The network brings the power**

 Normally you won't notice the usage of just one standalone neuron.
 The power is in the [network](https://en.wikipedia.org/wiki/Neural_network) of such neurons.
-Network might learn much more complex features.
-NanoNeuron alone looks more like a simple [linear regression](https://en.wikipedia.org/wiki/Linear_regression#:~:targetText=In%20statistics%2C%20linear%20regression%20is,is%20called%20simple%20linear%20regression.) than neural network.
+The network might learn much more complex features.
+NanoNeuron alone looks more like a simple [linear regression](https://en.wikipedia.org/wiki/Linear_regression#:~:targetText=In%20statistics%2C%20linear%20regression%20is,is%20called%20simple%20linear%20regression.) than a neural network.

 **Input normalization**

-Before the training it would be better to [normalize input values](https://www.jeremyjordan.me/batch-normalization/).
+Before the training, it would be better to [normalize input values](https://www.jeremyjordan.me/batch-normalization/).

 **Vectorized implementation**

-For networks the vectorized (matrix) calculations work much faster than `for` loops.
+For networks, the vectorized (matrix) calculations work much faster than `for` loops.
 Normally forward/backward propagation works much faster if it is implemented in vectorized form and calculated using, for example, [Numpy](https://numpy.org/) Python library.

-**Minimum of cost function**
+**Minimum of the cost function**

 The cost function that we were using in this example is over-simplified.
 It should have [logarithmic components](https://stackoverflow.com/questions/32986123/why-the-cost-function-of-logistic-regression-has-a-logarithmic-expression/32998675).
-Changing the cost function will also change its derivatives so the back propagation step will also use different formulas.
+Changing the cost function will also change its derivatives so the back propagation step would also use different formulas.

 **Activation function**

-Normally the output of a neuron should be passed through activation function like [Sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) or [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) or others.
+Normally the output of a neuron should be passed through an activation function like [Sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) or [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) or others.